salmon302/AlbumExplore/NEW_VISUALIZATION_PROPOSALS.md

 **Description**: A sortable, filterable matrix showing connections between albums through shared attributes.

+**Note**: The simpler **Album Similarity View** (see item 0 above) is recommended as a more performant and user-friendly alternative for exploring album relationships.

 **Matrix Types**:
 1. **Tag Similarity Matrix**:
    - Rows and columns are albums